 This Statement of Basis sets forth the legal and factual basis for the draft permit conditions in accordance with 30 TAC §122.201(a)(4).
 Per 30 TAC §§ 122.241 and 243, the permit holder has submitted an application under § 122.134 for permit renewal.
-This document may include the following information:
+This document includes the following information:

-A description of the facility/area process description; A basis for applying permit shields; A list of the federal regulatory applicability determinations; A table listing the determination of applicable requirements; A list of the New Source Review Requirements; The rationale for periodic monitoring methods selected; The rationale for compliance assurance methods selected; A compliance status; and A list of available unit attribute forms.
+A description of the facility/area process description; A basis for applying permit shields; A list of the federal regulatory applicability determinations; A table listing the determination of applicable requirements; A list of the New Source Review Requirements; The rationale for periodic monitoring methods selected; A compliance status; and A list of available unit attribute forms.

-Prepared on: May 29, 2025
+Prepared on: June 20, 2025